Jumat, 26 Desember 2008

 Here is one review by Steven West from Horror Review:

 Writer-director James Watkins - who co-wrote the equally despondent MY LITTLE EYE and has the unenviable task of scripting the upcoming THE DESCENT 2 - has made a nihilistic, relentlessly intense hoodie-generation variation on WHO COULD KILL A CHILD?
 It takes a well-worn survivalist-horror approach to socially relevant, incendiary material, complete with a blood/shit-caked heroine triumphantly fending off an increasingly brutal enemy and a score by THE DESCENT’s David Julyan that, for a while at least, reinforces her spirited triumph-against-the-odds.
-It also, however, destroys any sense of conventional hope and subverts the traditional path of the survivalist horror movie, with an uber-downbeat ending that’s as much of a kick in the teeth of the audience as Serrador’s ironic conclusion of CHILD.

 (Continue the Trip)